Marie Françoise de Brancas, Princess of Harcourt

-Marie Françoise de Brancas (1650-1715), Princess of Harcourt and Marquise of Maubec, was a French aristocrat and courtier during the reign of Louis XIV.
+Marie Françoise de Brancas (1650–1715), Princess of Harcourt and Marquise of Maubec, was a French aristocrat and courtier during the reign of Louis XIV.
 She was a lady-in-waiting to Queen Marie Thérèse and later became an intimate friend of Madame de Maintenon, the King's morganatic second wife.

-Biography
+Early life and ancestry

-Marie Françoise was the eldest daughter of Count Charles de Brancas and his wife Susanne Garnier.
+Marie Françoise was the eldest daughter of Count Charles de Brancas (1618-1681) and his wife, Susanne Garnier (1630-1685), widow of François de Brézé, Seigneur d’Isigny en Normandie.
 Her father was a Chevalier d'honneur to Queen Anne of Austria, the mother of Louis XIV.